 The diodes are schottky small-signal types like the 1N5711.

-The op-amp isn't critical; looking at the schematic, I don't see why an LM358 wouldn't work, but I might lower the bottom 10k resistor on pin 2 of the '4416 to about 6.8k, so that the op-amp's output is at about 2 volts with no input signal.
+The op-amps aren't critical; looking at the schematic, I don't see why an LM358 wouldn't work, but I might lower the bottom 10k resistor on pin 2 of the '4416 (pin 11 of the '4051)to about 6.8k, so that the op-amp's output is at about 2 volts with no input signal.
 The LM358 can swing near ground but only up to about 3.5 volts.
 Lowering the bias point will allow for a larger AC signal to the diodes.
 Or, just choose a "rail-to-rail" type op-amp like the one shown.
+The newer circuit could use all the same type; I just hate to "waste" one in a dual type!

 Here's an M 3.0 flare captured on 10/16/2010: